Limit theorems for continuous time random walks with continuous paths: The model

 From the definition of CTRW process it follows that its trajectories are the \textit{c\'adl\'ag} (i.e. left-continuous and having right limits) step functions.
 However sequence $\{(Y_k, J_k)\}$ generates also a process $\bar X$ with continuous trajectories

-Indeed, the trajectories of process $\bar X$ are the broken lines consisting of segments $[(S(N(t)), T(N(t))), (S(N(t)+1), T(N(t)+1))]$.
-We call $\bar X$ \textbf{continuous time random walk with continuous paths} (or CPCTRW i.e. continuous-paths CTRW, for sake of short notatin).
+Indeed, the trajectories of process $\bar X$ are piecewise linear.
+We call $\bar X$ \textbf{continuous time random walk with continuous paths} (or CPCTRW i.e. continuous-path CTRW).
 Such processes are the main interest of this article.\\